 “Good!” said the Baron, sitting in his hall,

 Whether you’re within the first few days or the very last days of your engineering education, it is important to understand the origins and symbolism of the ring given to graduating engineers each year in Canada.

-The ritual of Calling of an Engineer has a history dating back to 1922, when seven past presidents of the Engineering Institute of Canada attended a meeting in Montréal with other engineers.
+The ritual of the Calling of an Engineer has a history dating back to 1922, when seven past presidents of the Engineering Institute of Canada attended a meeting in Montréal with other engineers.
 One of the speakers was mining engineer Professor Haultain of the University of Toronto.
-He felt that an organization was needed to bind all members of the Engineering profession in Canada more closely together and a statement of ethics to be made.
+He felt that an organization was needed to bind all members of the Engineering profession in Canada more closely together and that a statement of ethics needed to be made.
 With the help of Rudyard Kipling, the first Iron Ring ceremony took place on April 25th 1925.

 This year, the Iron Ring Ceremony will be taking place on Wednesday March 9th, 2016 at the Queen Elizabeth Theatre in downtown Vancouver.
 The main doors to the Theatre will open at 1:15 PM so students should plan to be there ready to enter at that time.
 Doors will be closed at 2:15 pm and no one will be allowed in or out after that time.
 The actual Ceremony will start at approximately 2:30 PM and should finish at around 3:45 PM.

-Attendance is mandatory; and anyone who is unable to attend a Briefing Session due to a legitimate critical alternate commitment only, must appoint a classmate to take notes on their behalf.
+Attendance is mandatory; anyone who is unable to attend a Briefing Session due to a legitimate critical alternate commitment must appoint a classmate to take notes on their behalf.
 Course conflict is not a legitimate excuse as the faculty has already been informed and the students must work with their respective professors to arrange alternatives.
 Please speak to your grad representatives regarding the time and location of this session.

 No, unfortunately you will have to wait until next year’s ceremony.
 You may attend a ceremony in any other region if you will be out of town.